U.S. flag

 An official website of the United States government

-Fiscal Service Products and Services
+Bureau of the Fiscal Service Products and Services

 Executive Orders 14247 and 14249 direct Treasury to modernize the government’s payment infrastructure and enhance its ability to prevent waste, fraud, and abuse.
 Visit the TFX Executive Order (EO) Resources Hub for information and agency actions required for electronic disbursements and receipts, and payment verification.